sevenfifty777/DCS-foothold-Normandy/README.md

 Detailed guides and information:

+- **[Leka's Foothold missions Discord](https://discord.gg/CwPtxjCf)** - Leka's discord where you can found other mission for other map and follow communication about updates
 - **[Player Guide](documentation/Foothold_Normandy_Player_Guide.md)** - Complete mission guide with all features, mechanics, and strategies
 - **[Player Guide (HTML)](documentation/Foothold_Normandy_Player_Guide.html)** - Web-friendly version